 - 5.5.1 During the coursework, each of the graduate courses will be assessed by combining continuous assessment and a final examination in the ratio 1:1, except for PHY643 Independent Study and PHY633 Geophysics Field Experiments, which will be assessed by continuous assessment only.
 All examinations shall be of 2 hours' duration unless stated otherwise. - 5.5.2 The overall course grade shall be computed as General Regulation 41.7.4.
-The Cumulative GPA shall be computed in accordance with General Academic Regulation 00.86.

-5.5.3 The Dissertation will be examined by an internal

-to the MPhil and PhD Programmes shall be as stipulated in General Regulation 50.1 and 50.2 respectively.
+The Cumulative GPA shall be computed in accordance with General Academic Regulation 00.86. - 5.5.3 The Dissertation will be examined by an internal examiner and an external examiner, both of whom shall be nominated by the Department.
+An oral to the MPhil and PhD Programmes shall be as stipulated in General Regulation 50.1 and 50.2 respectively.